+A comparison of these expressions reveals the algebraic similarity between the two parameterizations.
 This similarity suggests that the VBGF may be expressed as:

 Lt=Lr+L∞-Lr1-e-Kt-tr (3)

 where Lt=Lr when t = tr.
 Thus, when Lr=0, tr is the theoretical age at a mean length of zero (i.e., the x-intercept) and equation (3) reduces to equation (1) with tr replaced by t0.
 Similarly, when tr=0, Lr is the mean length at age zero (i.e., the y-intercept) and equation (3) reduces to equation (2) with Lr replaced by L0.
 Thus, equations (1) and (2) are special cases of equation (3) and only differ in whether they are parameterized to estimate the x- or y-intercept (Figure 1).
+These intercepts may be of little biological interest (especially t0) or poorly estimated because they are outside the domain or range of the data.

-Of more interest is that equation (3) may be used to estimate Lr or tr for any point on the VBGF curve (Figure 1).
+A specific value of Lr or tr may be chosen so that equation (3) passes through any specific point on the VBGF curve (Figure 1).
 For example, tr may be set to a specific age of biological interest such that the mean length at that age (Lr) is a parameter estimated from fitting equation (3) to data.
 Conversely, and the focus of this brief, Lr may be set to a specific length of biological interest such that the age (tr) for fish of that mean length is a parameter estimated from fitting equation (3) to data.
 Thus, because tr is a parameter directly estimated from fitting equation (3) to data, all methods for computing confidence intervals for function parameters may be used and common statistical methods may be used to identify differences in tr among populations.

 Note that equation (3) appears to have four parameters, but either Lr is set to a constant value and tr is estimated or tr is set to a constant value and Lr is estimated.
 Thus, equation (3) has three estimable parameters, as do equations (1) and (2).